ChristinaLK/blog/content/git-models.md

 And, of course, both the filesystem + and a git commit history are represented as trees.

-This relationship isn't going to help answer all your git questions.
+This relationship isn't going to help answer all the git questions.
 It doesn't really address remotes, nor does it provide a good equivalent for the names of git branches (what would the equivalent of `master` be in the